ngenebio-youngwoo/ngenebio-docs/docs/setup/changing-the-colors.md

     accent: indigo
 ```

-Click on a tile to change the accent color:
+_Click on a tile to change the accent color_:

 <style>
   .md-typeset button[data-md-color-accent] > code {